joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

   that, add `weight [1-256]` where the value of weight is between the two values (inclusive).
 Set `s1` to 2 and `s2` to 1.
 Redo a run with 250ms delay.

 6. Now, what happened when the cookies are cleared between each requests and the delay is set to 250ms ?
-We expect just one or two setence to summarize your observations of the behavior with/without cookies.
+We expect just one or two sentence to summarize your observations of the behavior with/without cookies.

 ### Task 5: Balancing strategies